 CBCC actively participates in WaKIDS and uses Teaching Strategies GOLD to help facilitate the transition from the preschool environment into the K-12 environment for all children.
 We also operate in close collaboration with the Child Care Training Institute, its sister program under the umbrella of Blueprints for Learning.
 The day to day teaching practices and children’s learning in our center are a working model for the Training Institute much like a lab school operates within a University program.
 We invite you to learn more about our Staff and our Teaching Approach.

-- Taking a Tour is the first step in the enrollment process.
+- Coming off the waiting list is the first step in the enrollment process.

 - Enrollment in the Community Building Children’s Center is for full days from two to five days per week.